cjasonohara/IOD-project_1/README.md

 ### Conclusion
 - **Expand Dataset**: Not a big enough range; 'Top 1000', so data is already skewed
-- **Explore Usine Machine Learning**: Would yield better results for this type of exploration; Would provide more probabilistic outcomes vs stopping at EDA; goal would be to achieve a 'score' for each genre, based on a combination of features (vs just comparing against a single mean)
+- **Explore Using Machine Learning**: Would yield better results for this type of exploration; Would provide more probabilistic outcomes vs stopping at EDA; goal would be to achieve a 'score' for each genre, based on a combination of features (vs just comparing against a single mean)
-- **Don't mess around too much!**: Altering the DF too much down the line can/will mess you up!